Advanced search

 4.1 Therapeutic indications

-Prophylaxis of influenza in children and adolescents from 24 months to less than 18 years of age.
+Fluenz is indicated for active immunisation for the prevention of influenza disease in children and adolescents from 2 years to less than 18 years of age.

-The use of Fluenz should be based on official recommendations.
+Fluenz should be used in accordance with official recommendations.

 4.2 Posology and method of administration